RISElabQueens/analyzing-abandonment-and-slowdowns/README.md

-# Replication Package: Understanding Abandonment and Slowdown Dynamics in the Maven Ecosystem
+# Replication Package: Understanding Abandonment and Slowdown Dynamics in the Maven Ecosystem (MSR 2025)

 **Authors**: Kazi Amit Hasan, Jerin Yasmin, Huizi Hao, Yuan Tian, Safwat Hassan, Steven Ding

 ## Overview
-This repository contains all artifacts required to replicate our study investigating abandonment patterns and  slowdowns in the Maven ecosystem.
-The package includes processed datasets, analysis scripts, and query documentation.
+This repository contains all data and code required to replicate our study investigating abandonment patterns and  slowdowns in the Maven ecosystem.

 ## Repository Structure
 ```